survivejs/webpack-book/manuscript/getting_started.md

 ## Conclusion

 Even though we've managed to set up a basic Webpack setup, it's not that great yet.
 Developing this way would be slow.
 That's where Webpack's more advanced features come in.
-In the next chapter I will show you how to set up automatic browser refresh with Webpack.
+To make room for these features, I will show you how to split your Webpack configuration in the next chapter.